Unrecognized

 Dalmations have served very different purposes throughout history.
 These animals were initially used as “firehouse dogs”, which were put on guard to watch over the fire stations.
 This also mostly occurred in England.

 Bullmatians are highly social dogs who love being at the centre of family gatherings.
-They're also caring for people they know and are gentle and kind around kids.
+They’re also caring of people they know and are gentle and kind around kids.
 They can be a little cautious of strangers at first, but they soon warm up to new faces.

-Although this might make a Bullmatian sound like the perfect first dog, it's important to remember that the breed can be very cheeky and stubborn.
-This can make it tough to train a Bullmatian, and owners need to be on the ball from day one if they want to keep their dogs in check.
+Although this might make a Bullmatian sound like the perfect first dog, it’s important to remember that the breed can be very cheeky and stubborn.
+This can make it tough to train a Bullmatian, and owners need to be on the ball from day one if they want to keep their dog in check.

 For this reason, we think that this breed is best suited for experienced owners who are looking for a loyal and active companion dog.
 Bullmatians are true bundles of joy that everyone in your household with quickly fall in love with, including other pets!